argoproj-labs/argocd-vault-plugin/docs/config.md

   namespace: argocd
 type: Opaque
 ```
 You can use it like this: `argocd-vault-plugin generate /some/path -s vault-configuration`.
+You can also use `-s namespace/vault-configuration` to specify
+the namespace, or `-s vault-configuration --service-account-namespace` to grab the secret from the service account's namespace.
 <b>Note</b>: this requires the `argocd-repo-server` to have a service account token mounted in the standard location.

 ##### Configuration File